IL

 Forensic Science Colleges in Illinois

 Working in forensic science can be a fascinating and rewarding experience.
-Forensic science technicians get the opportunity to work closely with law enforcement officials and other criminal justice professionals to solve a wide range of crimes.
-In order to become a forensic scientist, students should expect to build a strong educational foundation in the sciences, and in the specifics of forensic analysis.
+Forensic science technicians can work closely with law enforcement officials and other criminal justice professionals to solve various crimes.
+To become forensic scientists, students should expect to build a strong educational foundation in the sciences, and in the specifics of forensic analysis.

 Jump Down to Illinois Forensics Programs >>